 Occasionally, an accommodation initially recommended by the student's provider may not be considered feasible or appropriate for a specific course or program requirement when the accommodations would result in a fundamental alteration of an essential aspect of the student’s program.
 This decision would have been made through an interactive process involving the student, their program, and possibly outside experts.

-If a student disagrees with the outcome of such a decision, they are encouraged to consult informally with the DSS director.
+If a student disagrees with the outcome of such a decision, they are encouraged to consult informally with the ASAO associate director.
 If this does not resolve the concern, the student may formally appeal the decision.

-Students who wish to appeal a decision made by DSS must do so in writing by submitting an appeals form located on the DSS website within 20 days after the receipt of the letter of accommodation from the DSS director.
+Students who wish to appeal a decision made by ASAO must do so in writing by submitting an appeals form located on the ASAO website within 20 days after the receipt of the letter of accommodation from the ASAO associate director.

-Appeals are considered by the assistant vice president for student services (AVPSS), as the vice president of academic affairs’ designee.
+Appeals are considered by the assistant vice president for student services and student engagement (AVPSS), as the vice president of academic affairs’ designee.
 Completed accommodation appeal forms may be submitted by email or in person to the AVPSS.
 Refer to OP 77.14

 An individual who believes they have been discriminated against on the basis of their disability, or who feels that the institution is out of compliance with their obligations to people with disabilities under Section 504 of the Rehabilitation Act of 1973 and the American’s with Disabilities Act, as amended (ADAAA), is encouraged to work with TTUHSC El Paso to resolve their concerns informally.
 In the event that such difficulties cannot be resolved informally, students can avail themselves of TTUHSC El Paso's formal grievance processes, or the external process for resolution.